PhD Milestones and Procedures

 • Stipend Level Increase: After a student completes 30 graduate level content course credits (24 credits for those admitted prior to 2017) they are eligible for a stipend increase to Level 2.
 To reach a level 3, Graduate Assistants must successfully pass the doctoral general exam.
 More information regarding Graduate Assistantships and stipend levels can be found on the UConn Graduate School website.

-• Graduate Seminar participation: MCB PhD students are required to give biennial 20-minute seminars on their research project in graduate student seminar (MCB 5884) starting from the 5th semester or sooner.
+• Graduate Seminar Participation: MCB PhD students are required to give 20-minute biennial seminars on their research project in graduate student seminars (MCB 5884) starting from the 5th semester or sooner.

 • Preparation for the Dissertation: The Graduate School requires candidates to submit the Dissertation Proposal for the Doctoral Degree at least three months prior to the public defense date.
 Please find step by step instructions for defending on the Office of the Registrar website

 • Defense and Final Examination: The “Report on the Final Examination for the Doctoral Degree” must contain signatures of approval by all committee members.
 At least five faculty members must be present for the defense.
 The signed “Report on the Final Examination for the Doctoral Degree” will be given to the MCB Graduate Program Coordinator.
-See Procedure for MCB Grad Presentations
+See Procedure for MCB Grad Proposals and Dissertation Defense

 Procedures: